dancohen81/Bla/README.md

 Key features include:
 *   **System Tray Integration:** Operates discreetly from the system tray, providing quick access to its functions.
-*   **Spacebar-Activated Recording:** Intuitive recording control by pressing and holding the spacebar.
+*   **F3/F4 Recording Control:** Press and hold F3 to record.
+Release F3 to stop recording and process.
+Press F4 to cancel the current recording.
 *   **OpenAI Whisper Transcription:** Leverages the powerful Whisper API for accurate speech-to-text conversion.
 *   **Automatic Clipboard Copy:** Transcribed text is immediately available for pasting to the primary clipboard.
 *   **Secondary Clipboard (Ctrl+Shift+V):** Transcribed text is also copied to a secondary clipboard, accessible via `Ctrl+Shift+V` for quick access to the previous transcription.